angatiabenson/flow-mart-api/README.md

-Certainly!
-Here's the updated README for your **FlowMart API**, now including endpoints 6 and 7:

----

 # FlowMart API

 FlowMart API is a RESTful API designed to help SMEs manage their stock efficiently.
 It allows users to create accounts, manage product categories, and add and view products by category.
 The API is built using the Laravel framework and is secured with session-based API keys.